 - In HoriZZon, open the manage page of the site from which you want to embed one or more views.

-- In the Manage site menu, select Share and embed, and select All users.
+- In the Manage site menu, select Share and embed, and then select All users.

 - Under Enable embedding of views, select On.

 The site now supports embedding its views in external sharing platforms.

 Embedding content in a SharePoint page